Database Setup for Lettuce

 Start the containerized OMOP database using Docker Compose:

-docker compose -f compose-omop-ts.yml up -d
+docker compose --profile text-search up -d

 This will launch a PostgreSQL instance with the necessary schema and extensions pre-configured.